What Are KPIs in Marketing?

-If you’re asking yourself, “what is a marketing KPI?,” you’ve come to the right place.
-Keep reading to find out what exactly KPIs are, and how you can choose the right ones for your business and goals.
+If you’re asking yourself, “What is a marketing KPI?”, you’ve come to the right place.
+Keep reading to find out the definition of marketing KPIs, and how you can choose the right ones for your business and goals.
 And give us a call at 888-601-5359 if you want to improve your online presence!

 What is a marketing KPI?

 Marketing key performance indicators, or KPIs, are the metrics that determine whether or not a marketing strategy is helping you achieve your business goals.
 Although there are thousands of numbers related to your various campaigns you could monitor, KPIs are the ones you’ve deemed most important.

 Depending on your industry and goals, there are many different metrics you may want to focus on.
 For example, if you’re working on improving your website, your KPIs might be server speed, load time, and bounce rate.
 If you’re working on customer service, you might choose to monitor customer retention and employee response time.

 Thanks to advances is Internet marketing, you now have the ability to get data on virtually every aspect of your marketing strategy.
 This is great news if you already have specific goals, but can be extremely overwhelming if you don’t know which data sets to look at.
 This is why choosing marketing KPIs is important.
 By focusing on only the most important metrics, you can determine the success of your strategies and continue to improve.

 While you could measure all sorts of marketing KPIs, it makes the most sense to focus on those that match your goals.
 What are you hoping to achieve with your online marketing program?
 Although the specifics depend on your industry, most marketing KPIs fall into three categories: financial, social, and website performance.